Adding a tax rate while submitting an expense ensures accurate total cost calculations.

 Good to Know: Setting Up Tax Rates

-Tax rates are defined at the Subsidiary level under Settings > Invoicing > Tax Rates.
+Tax rates are defined at the subsidiary level under Settings > Company Info > Tax Rates.

 Admins can add and manage tax rates, including the rate name, subsidiary, and tax value (e.g., 0% for tax-exempt customers).
 These rates appear in the tax dropdown when submitting an expense.